Higher-order exceptional points unveiled by nilpotence and mathematical induction: Introduction

 The coalescence of $n$ eigenstates is termed an $n$th-order EP (EP$n$).
-Higher-order EPs (HEPs) with $n \ge 3$ are explored actively \cite{Tang2020,Patil2022,Hodaei2017enh,Lin2016,Graefe2008,Heiss2008,Demange2012,Nada2017,XiaoYX2019,XiaoZ2019,Zhong2020,Yang2021,Mandal2021,Delplace2021,Sayyad2022,Kaltsas2022,Kullig2023}, because they have favorable properties scaling with the order $n$.
-For example, they can exhibit an $n$th-root and thus larger eigenvalue variation with perturbation \cite{Heiss2008,Hodaei2017enh}, a narrower spectral lineshape along the $n$th power of the Lorentzian function (LF$n$) \cite{Lin2016,Pick2017gen}, and $n$ intersecting Riemann surfaces allowing more diverse state control by winding around EPs in parameter space \cite{Tang2020,Patil2022}.
+Higher-order EPs (HEPs) with $n \ge 3$ have been explored actively \cite{Tang2020,Patil2022,Hodaei2017enh,Lin2016,Graefe2008,Heiss2008,Nada2017,XiaoYX2019,XiaoZ2019,Zhong2020,Yang2021,Mandal2021,Delplace2021,Sayyad2022,Kaltsas2022,Kullig2023}, because they have intrinsic properties scaling with the order $n$ potential for applications.
+For example, they can exhibit an $n$th-root and thus larger eigenvalue variation with perturbation \cite{Heiss2008,Hodaei2017enh}, a narrower and higher spectral lineshape along the $n$th power of the Lorentzian function (LF$n$) \cite{Lin2016,Pick2017gen}, and $n$ intersecting Riemann surfaces allowing more diverse state control by winding around EPs in parameter space \cite{Tang2020,Patil2022}.

-However, persistent challenges remain in the design and demonstration of HEPs, which have been based on the search for multiple-root eigenvalues \cite{Berry2004,Heiss2012}.
+However, persistent challenges remain in the design and demonstration of HEPs.
+Traditionally, these studies have been based on the search for multiple-root eigenvalues \cite{Berry2004,Heiss2012}.
 As the desired $n$ increases, we shortly face the difficulty that neither the eigenvalues nor their degeneracy conditions are given in simple analytic forms.
-It can be eased by considering the coefficients and discriminant of the characteristic equation, and such approaches are useful to discuss how non-Hermitian symmetry reduces the constraints to be satisfied \cite{Delplace2021,Mandal2021,Sayyad2022}.
+It could be eased by considering the coefficients and discriminant of the characteristic equation, and such approaches may be useful to discuss how non-Hermitian symmetry reduces the constraints to be satisfied \cite{Delplace2021,Mandal2021,Sayyad2022}.
 However, the number of degenerate eigenvalues (algebraic multiplicity) is generally distinct from the order of an EP (geometrical multiplicity) \cite{Nada2017, Miyake2022}.
 In other words, conventional eigenvalue-based schemes only deal with necessary\textemdash but not sufficient\textemdash conditions for EPs.
-They can hence overlook the scenarios where EPs are absent or have reduced order, such as diabolic points and multiple separate EPs, which indicate different eigenstates sharing a single eigenvalue.
+They are hence ineffective at the scenarios where HEPs are found to be absent or have reduced order, such as diabolic points and multiple separate EPs.
+In these cases, different eigenstates share a single eigenvalue, and the impact of HEPs is lost or significantly compromised.